WeblateOrg/weblate/docs/admin/projects.rst

 translation file provided by developers and is used when creating actual source strings.

-When set, the source strings are based on this file, but all other languagess are based on :ref:`component-template`.
-In case the string is not translated into the source lanugage, translating to other languages is prohibited.
+When set, the source strings are based on this file, but all other languages are based on :ref:`component-template`.
+In case the string is not translated into the source langugage, translating to other languages is prohibited.
 This provides :ref:`source-quality-gateway`.

 .. seealso::